Jean Alexander: Coronation Street

 Alexander first appeared in Coronation Street in 1962 in a minor role as a landlady.
 Two years later, she returned to the programme as Hilda Ogden.
-She started playing the role on 8 July 1964, finally leaving on 25 December 1987.
+She started playing the role on 8 July 1964, and left the show on 25 December 1987.
 Ogden became highly popular with viewers and Alexander was often identified with her character.
 In the 40 Years on Coronation Street special, she recounted an incident that had happened years previously: while she was shopping, a fan asked if she was Hilda.
 She responded in her normal accent, "I beg your pardon?"
 Taken aback, the fan said, "Oh, don't you talk funny!"

 The British League for Hilda Ogden was established in 1979 by Sir John Betjeman, Willis Hall, Russell Harty, Laurence Olivier and Michael Parkinson, among others.
 In 1984, hundreds of fans sent her condolence cards after the death of her on-screen husband Stan Ogden; the actor who played him, Bernard Youens, died a few months before his character was killed off.
 In 1985 she received the Royal Television Society Award for her performance on Coronation Street.
 When she decided to leave the show in 1987, fans started "Save Hilda!" campaigns; however, many were unaware she had made her own decision to depart.
 Her final scenes in the programme were aired on 25 December 1987, attracting nearly 27 million viewers, the highest number in the show's history.

 In 2005 the UK TV Times poll voted her as the "Greatest Soap Opera Star of All Time".
 On 6 December 2010, Alexander spoke by telephone to ITV's This Morning to discuss her time on Coronation Street on the day of the drama's 50th anniversary episode.